LSSTDESC/qp/docs/developer_docs/contribution.md

 While developing in a branch, don’t forget to pull from main regularly (at least daily) to make sure your work is compatible with other recent changes.

 Make sure that if the issue solves one of the items listed in <project:techdebt.md>, you remove that item from the documentation page.
+And make sure to update the documentation with any changes that alter `qp`'s functionality, or add examples and additional pages as necessary to explain any additions.

 When you’re ready to merge your branch into the main branch, create a pull request (PR) in the `qp` repository.
 GitHub has instructions [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).